momentum-devs/chatroom/README.md

 // CLIENT:

-* accept friend invitation
-* reject friend invitation
-* show list of friends
 * remove from friends
 * user and friends online/offline

+* show list of users in channel
+* show list of invitation to channel
+* delete invitation to channel (only creator)
+* delete user from channel (only creator)

 * direct messages between users
 * messages in channel